Umbraphobia/mysthaln/collections/_kingdoms/njorath.md

 ---

-## **Summary**

-Njorath stands as the **northern shield of Morwen**, a land forged in cold and defiance.
-Where the Supremacy’s legions falter, the Njorathi endure — bound by frost, faith, and an unyielding will to survive.
-In the eyes of the south, it is a barren frontier.
-In the hearts of its people, it is a kingdom of fire and ice — eternal, unbroken, and free.
+> *“Let the south build empires of stone and gold — we are forged in storm and silence.
+> When their banners rot in the rain, ours will still fly against the wind.”*
+> — **Queen Halra the Storm-Wrought**, High Queen of Njorath